The Story of America’s Largest Indoor Waterparks

 A year out of high school, he married his wife, Shari, and at the age of 20 purchased a bar with his brother-in-law.
 Two years later, he bought the building across the parking lot, turning it into Pizza Pub, a still-popular Wisconsin Dells restaurant.

-In the mid-1990s, Nelson visited Africa for the first time — the native culture, spirit, craft and artistry struck a chord in the young entrepreneur and inspired him to recreate the experience, capturing the magic and heritage of local African communities in the United States.
-It’s only been up from there:
+In the mid-1990s, Nelson visited Africa for the first time — the culture, spirit, craft and artistry he saw there struck a chord in the young entrepreneur and inspired him to design a waterpark that reflected the beauty of African cultures.

 May 2000 – Kalahari opens its first property in Wisconsin Dells.